Silence Is Not Always Golden: Breaking the Barriers of Silence in Business

 What will the company do?
 What will it cost them?
 How will they handle it?
 They can’t be seen to want the individual out of the company.
 What if they go off on long-term sick leave, then what?

-As an individual, who are you turning to, to get help with your dark feelings, your self-questioning about your confidence and your self-worth?
+As an individual, who are you turning to, to get help with your dark feelings, and your self-questioning about your confidence and your self-worth?

 As an organisation, what are you doing to allow your employees a forum to discuss their issues, without them feeling there is a risk?
 It’s not an option to turn a blind eye.

-There’s no doubt in my mind that when it comes to discussions about depression and suicide, we’re going to see a lot more people trying to battle with it, deep within their own personal silence.
+There’s no doubt in my mind that when it comes to discussions about depression and suicide, we’re going to see a lot more people trying to battle it, deep within their silence.
 It’s becoming an epidemic, and the conventional way of dealing with depression is not going to make the grade.

-But it is a very serious issue for your organisation, your employees, your profitability, productivity, your customers and your community.
+But it is a very serious issue for your organisation, your employees, your profitability, productivity, your customers, and your community.

 But the real question is, what are you going to do about it for your business?